 Ramón Colón-López is a retired United States Air Force veteran who served for 33 years and became the fourth Senior Enlisted Advisor to the Chairman of the Joint Chiefs of Staff, the most senior enlisted service member in the U.S. Armed Forces.
 Born and raised in Guánica, Puerto Rico, he moved to the United States in 1986 and later embarked on a distinguished career in special operations, serving for two decades as a Special Operations Pararescueman and leading elite teams within Joint Special Operations Command during numerous combat missions around the world.
 Throughout his service, he worked with leaders from 89 countries, helping strengthen alliances and partnerships to enhance global security.

 As SEAC, Colón-López guided the force through a period of significant global and institutional challenges, advising three Secretaries of Defense and two Presidents on issues ranging from modernization to recruiting.
-He became the first enlisted member of the U.S. Armed Forces to receive the Defense Distinguished Service Medal and has earned 58 medals, including the Defense Superior Service Medal, Legion of Merit, Defense Meritorious Service Medal, and two Bronze Star Medals for Valor.
+He became the first enlisted member of the U.S. Armed Forces to receive the Defense Distinguished Service Medal and has earned 58 medals, including the Defense Superior Service Medal, Legion of Merit, Defense Meritorious Service Medal, and two Bronze Star Medals for Valor and combat operations.
 Honored in his hometown with “Carretera SEAC Ramon Colon Lopez,” he has also been inducted into the Puerto Rico Veterans Hall of Fame and recognized with multiple lifetime achievement awards for his contributions to national security and special operations.

 Colón-López now serves as CEO of Carnivore Concepts, Inc., sits on the Military Board of Advisors for First Command Financial Services, and supports several companies and nonprofits as a strategic consultant and board member, continuing his commitment to the military and veteran community.
 He holds a Bachelor of Science from the University of Maryland, completed a National Preparedness Leadership Initiative fellowship at Harvard University, and pursued additional leadership education at the University of North Carolina and other institutions.
 He lives in North Carolina with his wife Janet and their rescue dogs, and enjoys mountaineering, climbing, mountain biking, shooting, and writing.